leeek/cs51-git-tutorial/README.md

 to `master`, and use `git checkout <branch_name>` to get back to your new branch.
 Run `git push --set-upstream origin <branch_name>` to push your branch to BitBucket.

+In your projects in CS 51, you probably won't have to make branches, but it is a good feature to know about.
+If you ever do any work that involves coding (e.g. TF-ing this course), you'll probably use the branch command quite a bit.

 ### Merging ###

 Merging is a method of combining branches.
 Make any change on your separate branch, commit it, and then switch back